farant/catholic-3rd-millennium/README.md

 https://www.youtube.com/watch?v=InlbmbGxOK0

-(wip 😬, not an expert but I think there are some important things to think about taking into account modern internet / software)
+(work in progress, my understanding of thomistic stuff is not super deep yet so there's probably stuff i'm not specifying correctly 😬 I do think there are some important things to consider taking into account modern internet / software)

 ```
 1. What is the material nature of government?